Arizona and New Mexico Estate Planning Laws

 How long has it been since you reviewed your estate plan?
 Ten years?
 Five years?
 Even if it was in the past year or two, there may be changes in tax and other laws that you need to know about.

 You have worked hard all of your life and have built up substantial assets.
 Changes in the laws and planning strategies now make it possible to substantially reduce or even eliminate estate taxes upon your death.
-The estate tax laws can change, with the next change scheduled for 2013, unless Congress does something before then.
+The estate tax laws can change.
 Our trust documents help to protect our clients to the greatest extent possible, no matter what Congress does with the estate tax exemption.
 As laws change, our attorneys stay current with the necessary strategies to preserve as much wealth as possible in each estate we serve.

 Arizona Trust Code (ATC)